True Stories &

 In 1692, my 8th-great grandfather helped start the Salem Witch Trials.
 Then, his wife was accused.
 In this essay, I reckon with his legacy and the social perceptions of witchcraft.
 “To Walk in Clear Skies” was first published in the 77th issue of the Lincoln Center Theater Review.

-In this collection of essays and poems, written between 2021 and 2023, I ponder a variety of magical experiences and what they have to say about the nature of logic, faith, and ultimately, reality itself.
+In this collection of essays and poems, I ponder a variety of magical experiences and what they have to say about the nature of logic, faith, and ultimately, reality itself.

 30 true stories of synchronicity, ancestral ghosts, telepathy, tarot, and more.
 Written between 2016 and 2019, this collection demonstrates how magic flashes through our lives, granting us fleeting moments of connection with something mysterious and divine.